rowleks/realfy/README.md

 - Modern UI with Tailwind CSS
 - Responsive design
 - Interactive components with Swiper
-- Smooth animations with Vue3 Marquee
+- Smooth animations with Vue3 Marquee and GSAP
 - Type-safe development with TypeScript

 ## 🛠️ Tech Stack